FOSSEE/st-scripts/using-sage/script.rst

 In this tutorial we shall quickly look at a few examples of the areas (name the areas, here) in which Sage can be used and how it can be used.

+.. #[[Anoop: add name of areas and further introduction if needed for a smooth switch]]

 {{{ show the slide with Calculus outline }}}